justdoitel/odin-recipes/README.md

-i

-o
-u
-:wq
-Time to cap
-I am a barbie girl``
+This is the first project I am doing for Odin.
+It is a list of recipes.